nickkriz/ECON498_midterm/README.md

 on different terminals to start the request.

 Next, you must wait the allocated time that is placed into the program.
 In this case, we will be using a 48 hour period to continuosly webscrape the site for any changes in the data on either site.
+Due to time limitations and technology issues, the dataset was taken only over a short period of time, however all 500 top currencies were downloaded properly to html files.

+Within the file, the website is changed 5 times each interval, one time for each page to ensure that all 500 are taken and not just the 100 on the main screen of the site.

-First, it scans the user database for any folders that match the ones needing to contain the html files from both websites.
+First, the request file scans the user database for any folders that match the ones needing to contain the html files from both websites.
 If the program notices no folder, it automatically creates one for you that contains each html with the corresponding time stamp.

 Once the html files are properly sorted and stored, the user will then enter the corresponding commands into thier terminal: